|

 Picton is only 14 kilometers up the road from

 Bloomfield.
 This is probably the same builder.
-The front veranda
+The front verandah

 is different, and there are bay windows, but the footprint is